romilbhardwaj/cilantro/README.md

 ## Running Cilantro Experiments

 Below we link to two examples of running Cilantro on Kubernetes clusters.
-These experiments were used in our OSDI 2023 paper.
+These experiments were used in our paper.

 ### [Microservices experiments](./experiments/microservices/README.md)